TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 };
 ```

+Will throw errors on:\
+The input is incorrectly formatted.
+sort_order contains any value other than "ASC" or "DESC";

 ###text_query(arr)
 Takes an array of \_no more than\* three strings.
 Throws an error on an empty array or if the array has a length greater than 3

 ```js
 arr = ["word1", "word2", "word3"];
 ```

+Will throw errors on:\
+The array passed has more than 3 elements.

 ###text_query_add(word)